Trump pardons security contractors in deadly Iraq shooting

 “I feel utterly betrayed by the same government I served honorably,” Slough told the court in a hearing packed by nearly 100 friends and relatives of the guards.

+Slough and two others, Evan Liberty and Dustin Heard, were sentenced to 30 years in prison, though after a federal appeals court ordered them to be re-sentenced, they were each given substantially shorter punishments.
+A fourth, Nicholas Slatten, whom prosecutors blamed for igniting the firefight, was sentenced to life in prison.

-A federal appeals court later cut Slatten’s first-degree murder conviction, but the Justice Department tried him again and secured another life sentence last year.
+A federal appeals court later overturned Slatten’s first-degree murder conviction, but the Justice Department tried him again and secured another life sentence last year.

 Heard’s lawyer, David Schertler, said they were “thrilled and grateful” for the pardon.
 “We have always believed in Dustin’s innocence and have never given up the fight to vindicate him.
 He served his country honorably and, finally today, he has his well-deserved freedom.”